 The majority of Mixed feelings consists of A-Zs and Reels.

 The slow gaze, a touch scroll, a sharp zoom, a jump cut / Juliana Spahr: things of each possible relation hashing against one another / Chris Messina: it's born of the internet, and owned by no one / Radical Software: an x within a circle, the Xerox mark, the antithesis of copyright, which means DO copy / Genesis P-Orridge: Information is like a bank.
 Some of us are rich.
-Some of us are poor with information.
-All of us can be rich.
-Our job, your job is to rob the bank.
-To kill the guard.
+Some of us are poor [...] rob the bank.

 See A-Zs, Reels, all pieces named Untitles (___) for audio